wp-plugins/wordfence/readme.txt

 Tags: anti-virus, malware, firewall, antivirus, virus, google safe browsing, phishing, scrapers, hacking, wordfence Requires at least: 3.3.1
 Tested up to: 3.3.1
-Stable tag: 1.1
+Stable tag: 1.3

 Wordfence is an enterprise firewall and anti-virus plugin for WordPress.

 == Description ==

-Wordfence is an enterprise firewall and anti-virus plugin for WordPress websites.
+Wordfence is a free enterprise class firewall and anti-virus plugin for WordPress websites.

+Wordfence is 100% free.
+You need to sign up on Wordfence.com to get a free API key.
+We also offer a Premium API key that adds additional scanning capabilities.
+See below for details.

 Wordfence:

+* Scans core files against repository versions to check their integrity.
-* Scans core files, themes and plugins against repository versions.
+* Premium API key also scans themes and plugins against repository versions.
+This is currently the only difference between free and premium API keys.
 * See how files have changed.
 Optionally repair changed files.
 * Scans for signatures of over 44,000 known malware variants.
 * Continuously scans for known dangerous malware and phishing URL's in all your comments, posts and files.